Recipes

 Instructions:

 1. Add cabbage and cumin seeds to a bowl.
-Weigh the mixture in grams using a kitchen scale, careful not to weigh the bowl.
-Multiply the weight of the cabbage in grams by .02.
+Weigh the mixture in grams using a kitchen scale, being careful not to weigh the bowl.
+Multiply the weight of the cabbage in grams by.02.
 This is the amount of salt you will need in grams.

 2. Add the salt.
 Mix and massage the cabbage well using your hands.